EBI-Metagenomics/EMG-docs/docs/portal.rst

 ------------------------------------------------------

 This table lists all samples and runs associated with a project as well as the experiment type ('Amplicon', 'Assembly', 'Metabarcoding', 'Metagenomic' or 'Metatranscriptomic'), sequencing instrument model and pipeline version for each individual run.
-In addition, the last field displays links to analysis results and download pages (the latter being represented by the |test| icon).
+In addition, the last field displays links to analysis results and download pages (the latter being represented by the |icon| icon).

-.. |test| image:: images/download_IC.png
+.. |icon| image:: images/download_IC.png

 The 'Analysis results' field could also displays two types of messages: